boldmoon/boldmoon/README.md

 # 👋 Hi There, About Me:
-🧑‍🎓 A level student<br>⏰ Rarely active on GitHub<br>🔭 Currently developing the Cursor for hardware.<br>
+🧑‍🎓 A level student<br>⏰ Rarely active on GitHub<br>🔭 Currently working on a copilot for hardware development.<br>

 ## 🌐 Socials: